smstrzd/IntegratedGradCAM/README.md

     <em>Fig: Schematic of the proposed method considering that the baseline image is set to black and the path connecting the baseline and the input is set as a straight line.</em>
 </p>

+---

+Open the [demo notebook](Integrated_Grad_CAM.ipynb) in Google Colab to quickly replicate our results.